jaredjwang316/Infosys_Intern_Discord_ChatBot/README.md

 ## functions/query.py
 Advanced database querying module that:
-- Connects to MySQL database using environment variables
+- Connects to the postgreSQL database using environment variables
 - Uses Google's Gemini AI to convert natural language to SQL
 - Validates SQL queries against allowed tables for security
 - Maintains conversation history for context-aware responses